My feelings about the Airwrap in order of “as experienced”:

 Considering the plethora of positive reviews on Youtube, I would say that my poor experience does not have much to do with the device itself but with my hair type.
 I do not believe this should be advertised as a product for all hair types unless they come out with different attachments that could work for different hair types.

-For now, I have ordered the L’Oréal Steampod 3.0 and have really high hopes for it (damn, those Youtube reviews can be really convincing).
+For now, I have ordered the L’Oréal Steampod 3.0 and have really high hopes for it (damn, those Youtube videos can be really convincing).
 I can't wait to use and review it.

 Have you tried the Dyson Airwrap?
 I would love to know your thoughts!